chef/chef-web-docs/chef_master/source/windows.rst

 Use MSI Installer
 -----------------------------------------------------
-A Microsoft Installer Package (MSI) is available for installing the chef-client on a Microsoft Windows machine from `Chef Downloads <https://downloads.chef.io/>`__.
+A Microsoft Installer Package (MSI) is available for installing the Chef Infra Client on a Microsoft Windows machine from `Chef Downloads <https://downloads.chef.io/>`__.

 Enable as a Scheduled Task
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag install_chef_client_windows_as_scheduled_task

-To run the chef-client at periodic intervals (so that it can check in with the Chef server automatically), configure the chef-client to run as a scheduled task.
-This can be done via the MSI, by selecting the **Chef Unattended Execution Options** --> **Chef Client Scheduled Task** option on the **Custom Setup** page or by running the following command after the chef-client is installed:
+To run the Chef Infra Client at periodic intervals (so that it can check in with the Chef Infra Server automatically), configure the Chef Infra Client to run as a scheduled task.
+This can be done via the MSI, by selecting the **Chef Unattended Execution Options** --> **Chef Infra Client Scheduled Task** option on the **Custom Setup** page or by running the following command after the Chef Infra Client is installed:

 For example: